 And you are either one or the other.

 Do you set the temperature for the people you are around?
 Are you that positive person who can find the good in the midst of trouble?
 Can you influence people to see the good in things?
 Are you willing to stand up for what is right even when it is unpopular?
 If so, you are a thermostat.

-Or are you a thermometer who simply reflects the temperature of the environment?
+Or are you a thermometer that simply reflects the temperature of the environment?
 You can spot this if you find yourself becoming negative when you are around negative people.
 You begin to say the same critical things that people around you say.
 You no longer think for yourself but just become part of the status quo.
 If you are unwilling to stand up for what is right in the face of opposition, you are probably more of a thermometer.

 Don’t just reflect the temperature, set the temperature!

 I have walked beside so many thermometers in my life that simply reflect the temperature of those around them.
 They accept the status quo and get pulled down into a disparaging disposition.